ntutsesdt/ACE/README.md

 ## **1. Introduction**

 ACE (Android CrawlEr) is an android crawler that can explore the GUI of android app automatically.
 It can detect app crash and generate a GUI state diagram for the analysis and testing of the app.
-ACE currently supports three crawling algorithms, four equivalent state strategies, and three event execution orders.
+ACE currently supports three crawling algorithms, six equivalent state strategies, and three event execution orders.

 ## **2. Getting Started**